as-cii/sse-rails/README.md

 # sse-rails [![Gem Version](https://badge.fury.io/rb/sse-rails.png)](http://badge.fury.io/rb/sse-rails) [![Build Status](https://travis-casd
-Add these lines to a controller: i mean where is it?
+Add these lines to a controller: yeah yeah. awesome okay it's good that we are testing this i think i mean where is it?
 ```ruby
 require 'rails/sse'